 Be clear on your best alternative: BATNA is a term coined in Getting to Yes, which means the best alternative to a negotiated agreement.
 Put differently, it is the best you can do if the other person refuses to negotiate with you – in other words if they tell you “there is no way we are going to reduce our fees or simply “Get lost!”

 BATNA’s are critical to negotiations because you cannot make a good decision unless you know what your alternatives are.
 Recently, I wanted to switch to a Sim only contract for my mobile phone and was offered a deal for £15.99 per month.
 I heard of a recent promotion for £12.99. £12.99 is my BATNA – my walk away point.
-However when I mentioned the cheaper deal and that I have been a loyal customer they were not prepared to negotiate.
+However, when I mentioned the cheaper deal and that I have been a loyal customer for more than 15 years they were not prepared to negotiate.
 They simply said ok.

 My BATNA was not necessarily my ideal outcome, (as there are the relational costs of looking for another provider and switching) but the best I could do without them was to switch providers and go for the cheaper deal.
 What is the best you can do if your negotiating party decides not to budge?
 Write this down or discuss with your team before meeting.